Ask AI

 - For reasoning-heavy tasks, consider thinking-enabled or reasoning models

 In summary, the Ask AI node is your interface to AI models, helping you automate text processing and generation tasks with customizable control over the output style and format.
-With models offering extended thinking capabilities, you can tackle complex problems that require step-by-step analysis.
+With Gumloop’s improved UI, you can easily incorporate data from connected nodes directly into your prompts without needing separate Combine Text nodes.
+For complex problems requiring step-by-step analysis, consider using advanced or expert AI models.